Employment Retention Bill

 Rehabilitation Leave

-The bill defines "disabled employee" as per the Disability Discrimination Act 1995 and borrows definitions of "employment retention assessment" and "healthcare professional" from the Welfare Reform Act 2007.
+The bill defines key terms such as "disabled employee" (aligned with the Disability Discrimination Act 1995) and "employment retention assessment" (using the definition from the Welfare Reform Act 2007).

 Government Spending